U.N. nuclear agency "ready" to go to Iran's Parchin site

 The stakes are high: Israel - widely believed to be the Middle East's only nuclear-armed power - has threatened military action if diplomacy fails to prevent its arch-enemy acquiring nuclear weapons.
 Iran says it would hit back hard if attacked.

-IAEA Deputy Director General Herman Nackaerts said the aim was to reach a long-sought framework agreement on how to resolve outstanding issues "related to possible military dimensions" to Iran's nuclear programme.
+IAEA Deputy Director General Herman Nackaerts said the aim was to reach an agreement on outstanding issues "related to possible military dimensions" to Iran's nuclear programme.

 "We also hope that Iran will allow us to go to the site of Parchin," Nackaerts told journalists at Vienna airport before departing for Tehran.
 "If Iran would grant us access, we would welcome that chance and we are ready to go."